cupumelody/wordpress/Instructions/Stage6.md

 # STAGE 6 - FINISH

-Thats all the things ... thanks for reading :)
+Thats all the things lads :thumbsup: